GUERNSEY, Channel Isles

 11201 H — Rental cars use normal plates, but carry a second ‘H’ plate, for “Hire’.
 It’s removed when the car returns to private use.
 1960s Ford Anglia 105E.

 1121 — Occasionally, one sees a coloured plate in Guernsey, but it’s unusual.
-This Lancia Flavia carries 1121 originally from circa 1920.
+This Lancia Flavia carries re-registration 1121 originally from circa 1920.

 GBG 961 — It is very unusual to see a Guernsey plate like this above, where the owner has incorporated the international oval, GBG, in to the (re-issued) plate no. 961.
 This is a pre-Farina Morris Oxford, circa 1957.